Do You Want to Leave an IRA to Your Grandchildren?

-I'm 72 and thinking about leaving one of my IRAs to my grandchildren, ages 19, 13, 9 and 8.
-Can you tell me if this is a good idea especially since they are minors and what their Distribution requirements would be?
+I’m 72 and thinking about leaving one of my IRAs to my grandchildren, ages 19, 13, 9, and 8.
+Can you tell me if this is a good idea, especially since they are minors, and what the minimum distribution requirements would be?

 In many ways, leaving an IRA to your grandchildren can be a great idea.
-The money continues to grow tax-deferred during your lifetime, and when your grandkids do inherit it, they'll have options about when and how to withdraw the money.
+The money continues to grow tax-deferred during your lifetime, and when your grandkids inherit it, they’ll have a couple options about when and how to withdraw the money.

 Minors can’t inherit an IRA outright

-Grandchildren generally won’t be subject to RMDs—but they will have to distribute the assets within 10 years
+Grandchildren must distribute the assets within 10 years

-Grandchildren generally fall under the category of ‘Designated Beneficiary,’ which means that they can distribute the assets however they like, without RMDs each year—as long as all assets are distributed within 10 years.
-In other words, your grandchildren can take some assets out each year or just leave all the assets in the account until the last day.
-However, any assets that are not distributed by the end of the 10th year will be subject to a 50% penalty.
+Grandchildren generally fall under the category of “designated beneficiary,” which means they can distribute inherited IRA assets however they like—without taking a required minimum distribution (RMD) each year—as long as all assets are distributed within 10 years of your death.
+In other words, your grandchildren can take some assets out each year or just leave all the assets in the account until the last day of the 10-year limit.
+Any assets that aren’t distributed by the end of the 10th year will be subject to a 50% penalty.

-Unless your IRA is a Roth, the grandkids will most likely have to pay income taxes on distributions
+Your grandkids will likely have to pay taxes on distributions

-Distributions from earnings and deductible contributions from a traditional IRA are considered ordinary income, so unless you're passing on a Roth IRA that was established for at least 5 years or more prior to your passing, taxes will be due on distributions.
+Distributions from earnings and deductible contributions from a traditional IRA are considered ordinary income, meaning your grandkids will have to pay taxes on distributions.